NIHR researchers have launched a pioneering study to evaluate the impact of the UK Government’s forthcoming levy on sugary drinks.

 Britain is the first county to try this type of tax and researchers need to evaluate the effects of the initiative on health, society and on the economy.

-The NIHR Public Health Research Programme has funded a team, led by Professor Martin White at the University of Cambridge, to study the impacts of the tax and track how these change over time.
+The NIHR Public Health Research Programme has funded a team, led by Martin White at the University of Cambridge, to study the impacts of the tax and track how these change over time.
 The £1.5million study runs for four years and the team includes researchers from the London School of Hygiene & Tropical Medicine and the University of Oxford.

-Professor White, programme leader for research in food behaviours and public health in the Centre for Diet and Activity Research (CEDAR), said:
+Dr White, programme leader for research in food behaviours and public health in the Centre for Diet and Activity Research (CEDAR), said:

 “We have talked to people working in government, public health, the food industry and health advocacy groups.
 They think the tax will have all sorts of effects, and not just on health.
 We are therefore considering the tax as an event in a complex system.
 Studying a wide range of effects of the tax will help us be more certain about the true impacts of the tax.
 For example, if purchases of sugary drinks, their sugar content, tooth decay and childhood obesity all go down, and purchases of other types of drinks go up, this will increase our confidence that the tax has had a positive impact on health.